 Get the creatives done

 Investing in quality creative collateral gives you a way of staying visible and pronounced in your niche.
 If you get your branding and creatives done right, you can rise above the noise and stay visible in the crowd.
-Otherwise, if your customers can’t distinguish your brand from rest, it’s going to be hard building brand awareness that’ll sustain your product.
+Otherwise, if your customers can’t distinguish your brand from the rest, it’s going to be hard to build brand awareness that’ll sustain your product.